wgurecky/bipymc/readme.md

 This package is intended for educational use only.

 Try [emcee](https://arxiv.org/abs/1202.3665),
-[pymc3](https://docs.pymc.io/), or Dakota for mature MCMC implementations; however, one can use BiPyMc as a starting point for implementing their own fancy MCMC samplers.
+[pymc3](https://docs.pymc.io/), or Dakota for alternative MCMC implementations; however, one can use BiPyMc as a starting point for implementing their own fancy MCMC samplers.

 Implemented MCMC Methods